zgrossbart/HelloSpiffyL10N/README.md

         hello = Hello Spiffy Localization!
         ...

-We then create a second file with the French strings like ProjStrings_fr.properties:
+We then create a second file with the French strings named ProjStrings_fr.properties.
+The property names stay the same and the strings are in French:

         hello = Salut Spiffy Localisation!
         ...

-Once we've created this Message class we can call it from inside Index.java just by calling each method:
+Once we've created this ProjStrings class and properties files we can call it from inside Index.java like it was a first-class Java object.
+For example:

         ProjStrings PROJ_STRINGS = (ProjStrings) GWT.create(ProjStrings.class);
         header.setHeaderTitle(PROJ_STRINGS.hello());